stephanielabelle/Project_1_Team6/README.md

 3:Peformed normaltest to determie is mean or median is best measure as central tendency.

 2:Count by price range (Groups ranging from min$50 - max$1200, $200 increments by using bins.
 Repeated within each neighborhood group.
 Properties for $99/per night is owned by 3505 individuals and $1100-1200/per night is owned by 7223 individuals.
-This data in not litmited to NYC dataset.
+This data is litmited to NYC dataset.